 - Baking powder.
 Gives the pancakes some rise and fluffiness.

 - Egg whites.
 Makes the pancakes extra fluffy, along with lowering the calories and the fat of the pancakes.

-- Greek yogurt OR sour cream– Gives some moisture, without needing any butter or oil.
+- Greek yogurt OR sour cream.
+Gives some moisture, without needing butter or oil.
 I used homemade keto yogurt.

-- Milk of choice– I used unsweetened almond milk, but any milk can be used.
+- Milk of choice.
+I used unsweetened almond milk, but any milk corks.

-- Liquid stevia– Optional, but gives sweetness to the pancakes.
-I prefer to keep the pancakes unsweetened so I can top it with plenty of keto maple syrup.
+- Liquid stevia.
+Optional, but gives sweetness to the pancakes.
+I prefer to keep the pancakes unsweetened so I can top it with plenty of sugar maple syrup.